 Web replica of the print magazine.

-Broker profitability due to contingent commissions reflects carrier profitability -- and P&C lines led the way.
+Broker profitability due to contingent commissions reflects carrier profitability, with P&C lines leading.

 Communication is essential to keep workplace systems safe from cyber criminals.

 After their exclusive agency agreements were terminated, the agents argued a franchise law should protect them.